St Gregory. Punster Extraordinary March 12th

 Archbishop of London?

 The mission came with a plan to recreate the ecclesiastical arrangements set up in the Roman period.
 From the early 4th Century there were archbishops in the two main capitals at London and York.
+(We know because they attended the Synod of Arles in 314).
 After Kent was converted, St Augustine sent St Mellitus to London.
 London was part of the Kingdom of Essex, ruled by St Ethelbert’s nephew, Sæberht.
-Mellitus established St Pauls Cathedral in AD604 in London.
+Mellitus was the first Anglo-Saxon bishop of London and he established St Pauls Cathedral in 604.
 St Paulinus was sent to convert Northumbria and established a Cathedral in York.

 Unfortunately, for the plan, Sæberht died.
 His sons returned to paganism and Mellitus was kicked out.
-He returned to Canterbury, where he, eventually became Archbishop.
+He returned to Canterbury, where he, eventually, became Archbishop.
 Ever since we have had an Archbishop of Canterbury and York and never had an Archbishop of London.

 Photo of St Martin's Church - where the Church of England began. showing Roman tiles in the wall.